dimaserbenyuk/Prometheus-install/README.md

-# Prometheus Installation Script for Ubuntu 16.04 and 18.04 LTS
+# Prometheus Installation Script for Ubuntu

 **Important:** This is a work in progress.

 **Even more important:** If you actually plan to use this do not forget to edit configuration files to your needs (service files, YAML configuration files, etc.).
 Configuration files provided here are just generic files.

-More about it here: [gist](https://gist.github.com/petarGitNik/18ae938aaef4c4ff58189df8a4fc7de9).

 This script downloads the files in the current directory.
 You could change this.